-With the exception of interest income, all of the other expenses are non-cash.
+With the exception of interest income, all of the other expenses are non--cash.

-Share-based payment expenses, which are non-cash, were \$0.01 million in Q4 2024 compared to \$1.4 million in Q4 2023, and reflect expenses associated with stock options of the Company ("Options"), restricted share units ("RSUs") and deferred share units ("DSUs"), the details of which are further discussed below in section 4 of this MD&A. FY2024 share-based payment expenses were \$3.8 million compared to \$5.3 million in FY2023.
+Share--based payment expenses, which are non--cash, were \$0.03 million in Q1 2025 compared to \$1.6 million in Q1 2024, and reflect expenses associated with stock options of the Company ("Options") and restricted share units ("RSUs"), the details of which are further discussed below in section 4 of this MD&A.